 Size aside, the 40g weight is definitely comfortable enough to keep the watch strapped on for sleep tracking at night.
 The watch is also waterproof down to 5ATM.

 Fitness and health

-Fitness tracking on the Mi Watch Revolve is, for the most part, a souped up version of the modes you get on the Mi Band 5.
+Fitness tracking on the Mi Watch Revolve is, for the most part, a souped-up version of the modes you get on the Mi Band 5 or Mi Band 6.

 The watch can record 10 different activities.
 Those include outdoor running, treadmill running, trail running, indoor and outdoor cycling, trekking, pool and open water swimming, walking, and even freestyle workouts.
 The built-in GPS ensures that you can go out for a run or cycling with just the watch if you so wish.

 Starting an activity is easy enough.
 Hit the workout shortcut or swipe into the app drawer and tap the workout app.
 From here, you can select your choice of activity and you’re good to go.